kartikeya-kash/Ballot_Block/README.md

 > _Secure • Decentralized • Face-Verified Voting_

-BallotBlock is a next-gen, decentralized, blockchain-powered digital voting platform designed to revolutionize how democratic voting systems work.
+BallotBlock is a next-gen, decentralized(P2P), blockchain-powered digital voting platform designed to revolutionize how democratic voting systems work.
 It uses real-time face verification, peer-to-peer blockchain syncing, and transparent vote logging to create a **tamper-proof and trustless digital voting system**.

 ---